Max Online: 418 @ 07/02/12 07:29 AM

 The hostel is small.
 I come here so often it’s like we’re family: the staff and the regulars.
 I prepare food in the kitchen, putting the French Open on in the common room.

 In the morning, I walk to the village to see a photography exhibit called ‘Risque.’
 The idea of the exhibit was that the photographer had gotten strangers off the street to pose sexually or in sexual situations with partners.
 The photographs are terrible, cheesy.
 Only one is risky: a black and white of a young fat woman masturbating, her chin angled up as if her eyes are rolling into the back of her shadowed head, her saucer-like nipples in the foreground.
+Her fingers are not showing.
+There is little concerning rods.

 As I walk through the city everything is art, because everything is manipulated, chosen, the fashion, the architecture, even the affected way they talk.
 Maybe I don’t want to be that way anymore, maybe I have no reason to anymore.
 Maybe what they find so ugly they are forced to manipulate it, I find pleasing.